Brent Straughan socan

 - The Umbria Ensemble -

--The Umbria Ensemble has just toured Italy with my music, and is coming to Canada to play it for us, in the delightful company of friends from the Victoria Symphony.
+-The Umbria Ensemble toured Italy with my music, and came to Canada to play it for us, in the delightful company of several friends from the Victoria Symphony.
 The audio samples were recorded, engineered, and edited by David Conrad.

-We're not saints: I don't shy away from looking at Canadian mistakes - the hanging of innocent native men depicted in my string quartet "Song of Innocents", and the internment of Japanese Canadians in World War II, is musically referenced in my string serenade "Island Arioso".
+We're not saints & I didn't shy away from looking at Canadian mistakes - the hanging of innocent native men depicted in my string quartet "Song of Innocents", and the internment of Japanese Canadians in World War II, are musically referenced in my string serenade "Island Arioso".
 Island Arioso looks at micro cultures in the Gulf Islands from the perspective of "paddle songs".
 Paddle songs were used in the 19th century as "Qui vive?" signals.
-If you paddled your canoe past a village, and didn't sing the right paddle song, the entire village paddled out to attack you!
+If you paddled your canoe past a village, and didn't sing the right paddle song, the entire village paddled out, and attacked you!

 Danny Boy -Soprano (Andrea Rodall), String Nonet

 My Irish grandmother ploughed with a sulky plough and team, she usually placed the latest of her brood of eleven in a basket, ploughed up and back, then checked on the baby: if it fussed, she sang it 'Danny Boy'.
 The tune was written 500 years ago by a blind Irish Clan chief Rory O’Cahan.
 During the first world war, Englishman Fred Weatherly added the words we know today, after his sister wrote to him about a tune she heard Irishmen singing in a pub in Idaho!
 Australian composer Percy Grainger created a string version of the piece in the twenties.
 I couldn't resist tinkering with it, while trying to find a way to my own version.